 Among Pippin's work there are many genre paintings, such as the Domino Players (1943), in the Phillips Collection, Washington D.C., and several versions of Cabin in the Cotton.
 In 1947 critic Alain Locke described him as "a real and rare genius, combining folk quality with artistic maturity so uniquely as almost to defy classification."

-We hope you enjoy the unique artwork as you register for this year's conference.
+We hope you enjoy the folk artwork of Horace Pippin as you register for this year's conference.

 The next registration page contains the registration option that you will need to choose.
 Important Note: The functionality of the registration page only allows you to choose one (1) registration option at a time.
-If you want to attend one of the pre-conference Immersions or register a spouse, child, or college student you will need to complete additional registration(s).
-This means that there will be separate PayPal transactions for pre-conference Immersion sessions and additional registrations.
-However, you can in your first registration, indicate all the meals and lodging that you will need for those attending with you.
+If you want to attend one of the pre-conference immersions or register a spouse, child, college student or the teen conference you will need to complete additional registration(s).
+This means that there will be separate PayPal transactions for pre-conference immersion sessions and additional registrations.
+However, in your first registration you can indicate all the meals and lodging that you will need for those attending with you.

 Fees and Deadlines

 Early Bird Registration ends June 1, 2018.
 The system will automatically transition to Regular Registration on June 2, 2018 through July 25, 2018.

 All registrations require payment at the time of selection, but meal tickets, lodging, or transportation costs can be added and paid for at a later date.
 Please note that the pre-conference Immersion Workshops have limited space and only a paid registration guarantees a space.

 If you choose not to pay all of your costs at once, we ask that you pay registration fee first, followed by meal tickets, and lastly your lodging.
 All Early Bird Registrations must be paid by June 1, 2018.

 Early Bird Conference Registration Fees: